 The number of stay-at-home fathers in the United States is an estimated 1.4 million, more than double from just ten years ago.

-Being a great first-time dad doesnt mean being perfect.
-It means having the tools you need to be a supportive partner during and after pregnancy?which is exactly what “Were Pregnant!
+Being a great first-time dad doesn’t mean being perfect.
+It means having the tools you need to be a supportive partner during and after pregnancy.
+Which is precisely what “We’re Pregnant!
 The First-Time Dads Pregnancy Handbook” is all about.

-From heartburn and headaches to birth and breastfeeding, Were Pregnant! features practical, action-oriented pregnancy advice from the author of the Dad or Alive blog, Adrian Kulp, a (once clueless) dad whos been there and done that?three times, in fact!
+From heartburn and headaches to birth and breastfeeding, “We’re Pregnant!” features practical, action-oriented pregnancy advice from the author of the Dad or Alive blog, Adrian Kulp.

 With a foreword by Steve Young and photos of famous coaches in action, dads will find a wealth of inspiration in these pages.

 WHAT NEW DADS WILL LEARN FROM THIS BOOK: Besides a slew of awesome quotes from legends in their respective fields, the book is filled with insight from the author, Tom Limbert.

 Limbert is a Parent Educator and Preschool Director who has been working with families of young children since 1992.